CarrierOps/1P-Wiki/SOP/good_data_habits.md

 ## Design Mindset

 Please analyze **Figure 1** and make sure it makes sense.
 Please reach out if it does not.
 In terms of building client facing tools, we should aim to be **AGILE**.
 In terms of constructing queries that power these tools, we should aim to use the **WATERFALL** approach; hence why it's very encouraged to use **CTEs** & **recursive CTEs** when building queries.
-The **AI solutions**, well they might start off great, they progressively get worse over time...
+The **AI solutions**, well they might start off great, but they progressively get worse over time...

 <figure align="center">
     <img src="../imgs/SOP/data_building.png" width="95%">